 Plans will be reviewed bi-annually or earlier if evidence is presented that the child's needs have changed.
 They should be developed with the child's best interests in mind and ensure that the school assesses and manages risks to the child's education, health and social well-being and minimises disruption.
-Where the child has a special educational need identified in a statement or EHC plan, the individual healthcare plan should be linked to or become part of that statement or EHC plan.
+Where the child has a special educational need identified in an Education, Health and Care Plan (EHCP), the individual healthcare plan should be linked to or become part of that EHCP.